mdavids/rfc/content/draft-davids-forsalereg-16.md

 The following content tags are defined as valid content tags.

-Tags beginning with the character "x" may be used for development and testing.

 Content tags are optional.
 Providing a minimum set to allow interested parties to engage is **RECOMMENDED**.